 3. Improves sales

-CRM monitors the purchasing behavior of your current clients and gives you insights into themes and trends.
-These can be used to grow marketing strategies and lead generations which are strong characters in getting new leads and customers.
+CRM monitors the purchasing behaviour of your current clients and gives you insights into themes and trends.
+These can be used to grow marketing strategies and lead generations, which are strong characters in getting new leads and customers.

 4. Enables easy sales progress tracking